AnimusAILabs/animus-client/README.md

 });
 ```

+After each AI assistant response, the SDK automatically sends the conversation history to the observer agent, which may decide to send proactive messages to re-engage inactive users.

 **b) Connection Management**

 The SDK manages the LiveKit connection lifecycle internally when `observer.enabled` is `true`.
 You **must manually initiate** the connection after creating the client: